 Let me reassure you, though.
 There has never been a better time to be in media.
 It’s just a new, different type of media.
 Mass media is dead, but TechMedia has just been born.

-New York Times bestselling author Michael Hyatt, who used to be the chairman and CEO of Thomas Nelson Publishers, the seventh largest book publisher in the world, says that “Competition has never been greater.
+New York Times bestselling author Michael Hyatt, who used to be the chairman and CEO of Thomas Nelson Publishers, the seventh-largest book publisher in the world, says that “Competition has never been greater.
 People are more distracted than ever.
 But I choose to see it as an opportunity.”

 Why an opportunity?
 What is this opportunity that we see?
 What is it about TechMedia?

-In times of troubled disruption, it is the core talent, it is the creativity and judgement that only you and I as humans can do, that continues.
+In times of troubled disruption, it is the core talent, it is the creativity and judgment that only you and I as humans can do, that continues.
 It’s not the medium, but rather the core, innate human aspect that survives.

 This may be the most exciting part for me: in times of disruption, new leaders come to the surface.
 The disruption itself provides an opportunity for people who think out of the box, who aren’t familiar with the ecosystem and what’s supposed to be.
 It’s precisely what’s supposed to be that’s being thrown away.